 5. KILZ Low-Lustre Enamel Porch & Patio Latex Floor Paint

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 - It takes time to dry

-- Limited color options
+- The color options are limited

 6. TotalBoat TotalTread Non-Skid Deck Paint

-Since TotalBoat is adaptable, you may use it for various purposes.
+Since this TotalBoat product is adaptable, you may use it for various purposes.
 The TotalBoat TotalTread is perfect for you if you’re looking to update the flooring on your boat or the outdoor furniture you keep there.

 It provides a durable polyurethane coating that you can use on various substrates, not just wood.
 You can use it to touch up metal floors, aluminum, ceramic, and fiberglass that have been adequately primed.

-What We Like
+What I Like

-- Wide coverage
+- It provides good coverage

-- Environmentally friendly
+- It's environmentally friendly

-What We Don't Like
+What I Don't Like

 - It takes time to dry

-- You need to prep the surface
+- You will need to prep the surface

 7. Rust-Oleum 206999 Marine Topside Paint